MuhammadRaheelNaseem/Cybersecurity-career-roadmap/Basic-Module-For-Cybersecurity.md

 ## **✅ Final Tips for Basic Level**

-- **Consistency:** Har roz thoda thoda time dedicate karo study aur practice ke liye.
+- **Consistency:** Dedicate a little time every day to study and practice.
-- **Hands-On Practice:** Theory ke sath-sath hamesha practical application par focus karo.
+- **Hands-On Practice:** Always focus on practical application along with theory.
-- **Stay Organized:** Apne study schedule ko follow karo, milestones set karo aur unhe achieve karne ki koshish karo.
+- **Stay Organized:** Stick to your study schedule, set milestones, and work to achieve them.
-- **Seek Help When Needed:** Agar kisi topic mein problem ho, toh online forums ya study groups se madad lo.
+- **Seek Help When Needed:** If you face issues with any topic, seek help from online forums or study groups.
-- **Document Your Learning:** Apne projects, scripts, aur lab setups ko document karo taake portfolio build kar sako.
+- **Document Your Learning:** Keep records of your projects, scripts, and lab setups to build your portfolio.

-Yeh comprehensive basic level roadmap tumhein strong foundation banane mein madad karega.
-Har step ko patiently follow karo aur apne progress ko track karte raho.
-Next stages ke liye bhi mein available hoon jab tum ready ho!
-Best of luck, Raheel! 🚀🔐